openedx/openedx-aspects/docs/how-tos/production_configuration.rst

 Backfilling xAPI Data From Tracking Logs
 ----------------------------------------

 How you get data from tracking logs depends on where they are stored, and how large they are.
-As much as possible you should trim the log files down to just the events that fall within your data retention policy (see "Data Lifecycle / TTL" above) before loading them to avoid unnecessary load on production systems.
+As much as possible you should trim the log files down to just the events that fall within your data retention policy (see :ref:`Data Lifecycle` above) before loading them to avoid unnecessary load on production systems.

 The management command for bulk importing tracking logs is documented here: `transform_tracking_logs`_